5G-ERA/docs/Middleware/architecture/readme.md

 * Redis Interface - allows the users to retrieve, insert, and update data from/into the Redis-Server
 ROS: robotics framework

+Additionally, there is a CentralApi service that connects all the Middleware instances.

 ## Infrastructure provision